failsafe-lib/failsafe/index.md

 CircuitBreaker<Object> circuitBreaker = new CircuitBreaker<>();
 Fallback<Object> fallback = Fallback.of(this::connectToBackup);

-// Get with fallback, retries, and circuit breaker Failsafe.with(fallback, retryPolicy, circuitBreaker).get(this::connect);
+// Get with circuit breaker, retries and fallback Failsafe.with(fallback, retryPolicy, circuitBreaker).get(this::connect);
 ```